-The Advisory Council on Historic Preservation will host its next business meeting on Thursday, April 15, 2021, from 1:30 p.m.– 4 p.m.
+The Advisory Council on Historic Preservation will host its next business meeting on Thursday, July 29, 2021, from 1:30 p.m.– 4 p.m.
 EDT.
-Due to continuing COVID-related conditions, it will take place using Zoom conferencing.
-There will be no in-person attendance and, due to technical limitations, only ACHP and ACHP member staff will be able to watch live.
-However, a recording of the meeting will be posted on www.achp.gov when the proceedings conclude.
+Due to continuing COVID-related precautions, the meeting will take place using Zoom conferencing.
+There will be no in-person attendance and, due to technical limitations, only ACHP and ACHP members and staff will be able to watch live.
+However, a recording of the meeting will be posted on the ACHP website and the ACHP YouTube Channel when the proceedings conclude.

 The agenda is as follows: